 Who was Luke?

-Jesus was walking around Jerusalem when he met the apostles and Luke, who himself testified that the Lord chose him out of 70 disciples he sent to preach the holy word.
+Jesus was walking around Jerusalem when he met the apostles and Luke, who testified that the Lord chose him out of 70 disciples he sent to preach the holy word.
 Even Luke was among them, but he had a more important place and role.
 He was one of the closest people known to the Saviour (if you want to know more about Jesus’ closest friends and apostles, you can access our article about Jesus’ Apostles).

 How does Luke portray Jesus?

 This book presents the teachings of the kind Rabbi who came and gave himself as a sacrifice for us.
 Luke wants this Gospel to be known to all the world’s people.
 The Gospel of Luke is the third canonical Gospel and contains 24 chapters.
-Luke had his origins in Antioch of Syria, and it was there that he was learning and looking to the future.
+Luke had his origins in Antioch of, Syria, and it was there that he was learning and looking to the future.

 What was Luke’s occupation?

-Other interesting facts about Luke occupation was to be a physician, a medical doctor, a great painter, and later a writer.
+Other interesting facts about Luke occupation were to be a physician, a medical doctor, a great painter, and later a writer.
 Luke wanted to go to art school because he liked painting.
 But he had moments when he doubted himself, so he chose medicine.
-Because in his heart, he thought it was more beneficial to become a helper for the people around him, in the prologue to his Gospel.
+Because in his heart, he thought it was more beneficial to become a helper for the people around him in the prologue to his Gospel.

 Luke the Evangelist confessed a fantastic fact: others tried to write something about the life and work of the Saviour, but these writings did not survive.
 God decided that there should be four Gospels, two to be written by the closest apostles and the other by representatives of the 70 disciples.

 He is regarded as the one who founded and laid the foundations of the iconography of Christianity, being inspired by the Spirit.
-His first icon was the one in which the Mother of God holds the child in her arms without knowing that He will die repenting for the sins of mankind.
+His first icon was the one in which the Mother of God holds the child in her arms without knowing that He will die repenting for the sins of humanity.
 Luke also painted two other portraits of Mary.

 It is said that when Mary saw the icons painted by the Apostle Luke, she blessed him.
-She is blessed,, and the paintings say that the gift birthed in her is from the Lord God and is with everyone who will look at them.
+She is blessed, and the paintings say that the gift birthed in her is from the Lord God and is with everyone who will look at them.
 The painter and the clever Apostle Luke also did paint the images of the holy Apostle Paul and the Apostle Peter.